ibm-cloud-docs/cephaas/host_mapping.md

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
 It is in the URL form.
 For example, https://{on-prem}.endpoint.com:{port number}/v1
 {: note}

+You can also use the aliase `sds` an alternative to `software-defined-storage` for the CLI actions.
+{: tip}

 ## Mapping volume to a host with the API